MCarri34/Game-4b-Assignment/README.md

 ## 🎮 Game Overview

-**Climb.exe** is a vertical platformer where your goal is to reach the top of a treacherous level filled with enemies, coins, and checkpoints.
+**Climb.EXE** is a vertical platformer where your goal is to reach the top of a treacherous level filled with enemies, coins, and checkpoints.
 Inspired by old-school arcade difficulty and modern polish, Climb.exe challenges you to plan your movement carefully and collect coins to unlock checkpoints along the way.

 ---